The Tongue Tracing the Hand Tracing the Earth, a dinner performance by the ArtsLink International Fellow Mirna Bamieh, Palestine, in NYC, 2021

 Instagram

 Yulia Krivich is a visual artist, activist, and curator.
-Her practice is based on a post-artistic approach and community-building activities.
-Through her work, she explores issues related to language, migration, and postcolonial theory.
+Her practice is based on a post-artistic approach and community-building.
+She explores issues related to language, migration, and postcolonial theory.
 Yulia is co-founder of the Solidarity Community Center Słonecznik (Sunflower) at the Museum of Modern Art in Warsaw as well as a member of the Soniakh Digest, a digital platform that researches contemporary info-war and geopolitics from the perspective of Eastern Europe.
-She has participated in numerous international exhibitions in Ukraine, Poland, and internationally.
-In 2022, Yulia presented within the Ukrainian program at Documenta 15.

 Yulia graduated from the Department of Architecture at the State Academy of Civil Engineering and Architecture in Dnipro, Ukraine, and from the Faculty of Media Arts at the Academy of Fine Arts in Warsaw.
 Originally from Dnipro, she currently lives in Warsaw.